SMLFamily/SML-The-Living-Language/README.md

-The Definition of Non-Standard ML
+The Definition of Not Standard ML
 ==========

 These sources are derived from the Definition of Standard ML (Revised).